-Click of a cigarette lighter makes me turn my head– you aren’t supposed to do that here, are you?
+Click of a cigarette-lighter makes me turn my head– you aren’t supposed to do that here, are you?
 I thought that was a thing you weren’t supposed to do here, and I think there are signs here that say that, but the man in the red pickup opposite me doesn’t care one bit because it isn’t a cigarette-lighter he’s holding, it’s a clothespin.
 He’s squeezing it open and letting it snap shut– click!– over and over– click!
 There’s an anxious misery to it.

 He doesn’t look over, and that’s not surprising, really.
-Women don’t talk to men at gas stations, so I can’t possibly be talking to him.
+Women don’t talk to men at gas-stations, so I can’t possibly be talking to him.

 “Hey.”– a little louder.
-I must be talking to someone, and whoever it is, they haven’t answered, and so now he’s glancing out his window to see who that might be, but all he sees is me staring at him from the driver’s seat of my Toyota.
+I must be talking to someone, and whoever it is, they haven’t answered, and so now he’s glancing out his window to see who that might be, but all he sees is me staring at him from the driver’s-seat of my Toyota.
 “Are you okay?”

 Almost immediately, he starts crying.
 That’s not surprising, really, either.
 I’ve seen it happen before, when you ask a guy if he’s okay.
 They aren’t used to being asked that, they’ve got no defenses– all it takes is just the tiniest tug and the coiled rope slips clean off from around their hearts, and the coil-bruises ache and ache and ache like a leg you’ve been sitting on once you finally stand up, and he’s just sobbing, sobbing– he’s trying to talk, but it’s not coming out smooth.
 There are cars behind both of us, waiting for their turn at the pump.
-The SUV behind me honks, the pickup behind the pickup man’s pickup doesn’t– and I think maybe that’s because they’re both pickup trucks.
+The SUV behind me honks, the pickup behind the pickup-man’s pickup doesn’t– and I think maybe that’s because they’re both pickup-trucks.
 It’s a tribal thing, maybe.
-I give a little nudge of my neck towards two empty parking spots off to the side next to the air-hose for refilling tires.
-I pull in to the left, he pulls in to the right, and after the keys are out of the ignition I slide over to my passenger seat so that we’re close, window-to-window.
+I give a little nudge of my neck towards two empty parking-spots off to the side next to the air-hose for refilling tires.
+I pull in to the left, he pulls in to the right, and after the keys are out of the ignition I slide over to my passenger-seat so that we’re close, window-to-window.

 I’ve got a better look at him now.
 His hair is alright.
 His eyes are puffy red around the edges, but towards the inside, soft jazz green-brown.
 The dark circles below run all the way through to the back of his head.
 I think he’d have a nice smile if he were smiling, probably, but it’s hard to really know.
 “I’m Ava,” I tell him.

 I’m not.
 I’m Sarah.
-But he’s a man at a gas station, and I’ve always felt like an Ava.
+But he’s a man at a gas-station, and I’ve always felt like an Ava.

 “I’m Huck,” he answers.
 I wonder if he’s actually Huck.
-He doesn’t look as much like a Huck as I look like an Ava, but maybe that’s just his parents’ poor judgment.
+He doesn’t look as much like a Huck as I look like an Ava, but maybe that’s just his parents’ poor judgement.
 I want to think the best of Huck.

-“Did you come here from the laundromat?”– I glance at the clothespin in his hand– he’s stopped clicking it, he’s just sort of holding it now like a tiny remote-control for one of those overhead projectors.
+“Did you come here from the laundromat?”– I glance at the clothespin in his hand– he’s stopped clicking it, he’s just sort of holding it now like a tiny remote-control for one of those overhead-projectors.

 He shakes his head– “No.”– and I should have realized that already, shouldn’t I?
 They don’t have clotheslines in laundromats, that doesn’t make any sense.
 “I was hanging stuff out to dry in the backyard, and my wife was in the kitchen, and…” he trails off.